stolostron/multicluster-global-hub/doc/disconneted-operator/RADME.md

 - Have OLM installed on your cluster
 - The ACM hub has been installed on your cluster
 - Make sure your user is authorized with cluster-admin permissions
-- The `operator-sdk` must be v1.22.0 or later

 ## Mirror Registry